featherenvy/botvana/README.md

 ### botnode

-Botnode is Botvana's trading bot.
+`botnode` is Botvana's trading bot.
 Botnode uses thread-per-core architecture where each thread is pinned to exactly one unique CPU core.
 Each thread/CPU core runs different engine with custom event loop.
 Data is sent between engines using ring channels and no state is shared between the threads.